 Due to the absence of a long-term trend in water supply, the periods of low water supplies in the future are likely to be similar to periods of low water supplies from the past.
-Historically, the minimum water supplies that have been available to Nebraska were approximately 200,000 acre-feet.
-Therefore, the amount of water that may be available from streamflow for beneficial use ten years in the future (2034), assuming several consecutive dry years, is estimated to be approximately 200,000 acre-feet.
+Historically, the minimum water supplies that have been available to Nebraska were approximately 200,000 acrefeet.
+Therefore, the amount of water that may be available from streamflow for beneficial use ten years in the future (2035), assuming several consecutive dry years, is estimated to be approximately 200,000 acrefeet.
 In an effort to continue to ensure long-term Compact compliance through future dry years, the Compliance Standards in the IMPs outline objectives to maintain groundwater depletions at a relatively constant level over the long-term.
-The NeDNR and Districts will continue to evaluate the trends in long-term groundwater depletions over typical wet and dry cycles and jointly assess whether additional management actions are necessary to accomplish this objective.
+The NeDNR and Districts will continue to evaluate the trends in long-term groundwater depletions are necessary to accomplish this objective.